 Residents of Shaler Township are required to recycle in accordance with state law.
 Township administration encourages residents to recycle as much as possible.
 When the garbage contract is put out to bid to secure pricing for the residents, the haulers are very aware of the amount of recycling materials generated by the community.
 If recycling volumes are high, the hauler can avoid additional landfill fees for excessive tonnage.
 Residents will receive more attractive pricing from haulers if recycling volumes are maintained.

 Starting January 2013, the Covered Electronic Recycling Act 108 of 2010 prohibits the disposal of 'covered electronic devices' such as televisions, computer monitors, laptops, printers, and copiers in landfills.
-These devices will only be collected through electronic recycling (e-waste) pick-ups.

 Single Sort Recycling - Recycle all these items in your single-sort recycling container.
 There is no longer a separation of recycling materials.